 State Sen. Kirk Dillard

 If legal reform initiatives are allowed to march on in Springfield, venue shopping—which helped Madison County achieve national notoriety—may become a thing of the past.
-95 have been settled or are being settled

 State Sen. Kirk Dillard (R-Hinsdale) has introduced a class action reform bill (SB1459) which would tighten certification requirements on suits filed in state court.
 The bill is scheduled for a Senate Judiciary Committee hearing March 8.